travelmarx/scrapbook101core/docbuild/articles/technology-overview.md

 [Microsoft Azure Cosmos DB][cosmos] is a multi-modeled database service that supports NoSQL databases called [document-oriented data stores][docdb], which is what Scrapbook101core uses.
 In document-oriented data stores, data is stored in *documents* where each document can differ slightly (if needed) in its schema while remaining part of a larger database collection.
 Documents are roughly equivalent to an object be it represented in code or JSON.

-Each Scrapbook101core item (or object) is represented as in the document data store as one document in JSON.
+Each Scrapbook101core <xref:Scrapbook101core.Models.Item> (or object) is represented as in the document data store as one document in JSON.
 For example, an item representing a book could be represented by the following:

 ```json
 {